jddios837/TACHYUS-test-dev/README.md

 With this in mind, this library could be used as base code to build initial two methods asked to be added on this test

+## What I did

+1. Using this library I implemented a MathTest class with two methods EvalExpression and PartialDerivative which resolve the approach asked for the test.
+2. Additionally I implemented a SIMPLE workflow to test it in a Console application.